Team236/2016-Robot/README.md

 Team 236's 2016 bot for FRC Stronghold

 ### Goals
-This robot code has hardly begun.
 Here are some of my goals for this season.
 Best case scenario, I can change the header above to "Features" by the end of the season.

 #### Motion Profiles for Autonomous
-The team (me included) has agreed that auto mode is very important this year.
-The dream is to have the robot cross the low bar and score a ball in the low goal.
-I think that is extremely optimistic, not least because of the inherent inaccuracy in turning, even with gyros.
-I'll definitely be doing my best to make it happen.
+The MotionProfile code can now automatically generate smooth and continuous motion profiles based on profile parameters.
+The robot can (probably) follow these profiles too, using appropriate commands.
+This needs testing, but we're really happy with where we are.
+More on how this works in the wiki.

 #### Smooth PID control
-I've worked with PID Subsystems before, so that's not a terrible challenge.
-However, it becomes significantly more difficult when we need to incorporate PID control into the robot in ways WPIlib doesn't support.
+PID was very easy.
+All we needed PID for was the arm control, so virtually no additional code for us.
+This also needs to be tested, but that's a hardware problem.

+#### Gyro control
+We recently got a brand new NavX MXP gyro, primarily for use in the autonomous mode. we've been able to get readings, and controlling the robot based on these readings is just a step away.

 ### Ports
 Ports are imported from RobotMap throughout the code.